jakericedesigns/houdini_black_magic/README.md

 ```

-The next part is where things get fun, if you think about the definition of the outer product operator, you might come to realize that if you take the outer product of a vector and itself you're left with a symmetric matrix.
+The next part is where things get fun, if you think about the definition of the outer product operator, you might come to realize that if you take the outer product of a vector and its' transpose you're left with a symmetric matrix.
 Here's a visual to help:

 ```c
 vector A;